Best VPN for Australia (2026): Remote Work Security & Privacy

 Australia's Mandatory Data Retention

 Australia requires all ISPs and telcos to retain your metadata — who you contacted, when, where, and how — for two years under the Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015.
-Over 80 government agencies can access this data, often without a warrant.
+Over 80 government agencies can access this data, many without a warrant.
+The scope of agencies with access is extraordinary: it includes not just intelligence and law enforcement bodies but also local councils, the RSPCA, and various regulatory bodies that have been granted access through legislative creep.

 While this doesn't include the content of your communications, metadata reveals your patterns, contacts, locations, and habits.
-A VPN prevents your ISP from associating this metadata with your online activity.
+Research has consistently shown that metadata analysis can reveal more about a person than content surveillance.
+A VPN prevents your ISP from associating this metadata with your specific online activity by encrypting all traffic and routing it through the VPN provider's servers.

 Five Eyes Membership